xriss/gamecake/nginx/lua/README.markdown

     R/pvxzHC4NLtj7S+kXFg/NePTmk=

-This API requires the OpenSSL library enabled in your Nignx build (usually by passing the `--with-http_ssl_module` option to the `./configure` script).
+This API requires the OpenSSL library enabled in the Nginx build (usually by passing the `--with-http_ssl_module` option to the `./configure` script).

 This function was first introduced in the `v0.3.1rc29` release.